Last updated: May 20, 2025

 International TV and radio (including all broadcast media such as satellite and cable)

-The Protection of Health Act prohibits advertising or promotion of “tobacco products, tobacco accessories or imitations of tobacco products and accessories, and symbols related to tobacco use” on TV and radio.
+The law prohibits advertising or promotion of tobacco products on TV and radio.
 However, the law does not explicitly address international or cross-border TV and radio.
-Therefore, the regulatory status “Uncertain” is given.
+Therefore, the regulatory status code “Uncertain” is given.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the law should explicitly prohibit tobacco advertising and promotion on international or cross-border TV and radio.